 Fintech startups are on a boom right now.
-Recently, I got introduced to a startup called Fi Money which offered a 0% markup fee on international spending, an awesome reward system, and whatnot
+Recently, I got introduced to a startup called Fi Money.
+Their offer of 0% markup fee on international spending attracted me to their platform

 Let’s get started:

 Fi Money Review

 Fi Money is a new age bank that is primarily associated with the federal bank which means your main account will be hosted on the Federal bank which is one of the known names In the market.